InanoKnowles/Fullstack_Database/README.md

 Update 1:

-The project I've decided to go by is creating a digital command board for a household.
+The project I've decided to go with creating a digital command board for a household.

 This helps those living together to work towards goals, stay organised and keep everyone up to date with each member's schedule.